 "Pokemon Let's Go" IV & Judge Guide

-What are Individual Values (IVs)
+What Are Individual Values (IVs)

 Individuals values, referred to as IVs, are hidden stat bonuses applied uniquely to each Pokemon.
-In other words, 2 otherwise exactly identical, equal level, Pokemon can have different IVs and thus different stats in total.
+In other words, two otherwise exactly identical, equal level, Pokemon can have different IVs and thus different stats in total.
 An IV ranges from a bonus of 0 up to 31 to each major stat category.
 Each Pokemon will then have some bonus stats to each of the following:

 - Special Defense